Golden Horse Memorial Archway in the City of Kunming

 - Kunming, Denver, and Nairobi were chosen to be collaborators on the Sino-African Initiative Grant awarded by Sister Cities International for a pilot project to address urban poverty in Africa through tri-lateral relationship building.
 In 2013, the efforts of the three cities resulted in completed renovations at the Madaraka School in Nairobi, primarily adding flush toilets, and greatly enhancing the water supply to the school.

 - In 2011, Denver hosted the 25th Anniversary Celebration and accompanied trade talks.
 This marked an important milestone for the Kunming-Denver sister city relationship.
+For the 30th Anniversary Celebration Kunming officials were accompanied by stunning ethnic dancers.

 - The “Eternal Good Fortune” Peacock sculpture was a gift from the Kunming Government celebrating the 15th anniversary of the Denver-Kunming Sister City relationship.
 One of China’s most famous artists, Yuan Xiao Cen, crafted the sculpture.
 The sculpture portrays a family of peacocks and signifies the people of Kunming’s wish for Denver to have good fortune, and their hope that the friendship between the two cities and nations will continue to last through the generations.
 This beautiful and impressive artwork (1.5 tons, measuring 15’ long, 6.5’ high, and 6’ wide) can be viewed at the Denver Zoo’s Carousel Meadow.